European, US Stock Markets Rise As Trump Tariff Plans In Question - UrduPoint

 Applying a 10 or 20 percent tariff on all goods imported into the United States, or even up to 60 percent on goods from China, threated to reignite inflation and squelch demand, causing disarray in the global economy.

-While Brooks noted it is not clear which critical sectors would be subject to tariffs, "it is still no wonder that investors are taking a sigh of relief".
+Kathleen Brooks, research director at XTB trading platform, noted that while it is not clear exactly which critical sectors would be subject to tariffs, "it is still no wonder that investors are taking a sigh of relief".

-Nevertheless, Wall Street stocks rose at the opening bell, with the Dow adding 0.3 percent, while the Nasdaq Composite rose over one percent as chip stocks rebounded.
+In Europe, Paris rose more than two percent thanks to gains in luxury stocks.

 Respite from tariffs was not alone in driving sentiment.